 Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision All staff are responsible for the wellbeing, emotional, physical and mental health needs of pupils.
 An intervention group called 'Funky Friends' addresses self-esteem social skills TACs, Early Support meetings and reviews are supported by a range of agencies specific to a pupil's needs.
-Mental health and well-being is co- ordinated by the Senior Leadership Team. anger management emotional wellbeing friendship dynamics Additional support for pupils can be requested from CAMHS Any emotional issues, disagreements and bullying are dealt with by staff immediately and reported to class teachers.
-Risk assessments are carried out.
-Risk assessments using the Aspire model are carried out to actively Social Care Dreadnought Aspire Trust School Penhaligans Friends
+Motional assessments are carried out termly by class teachers.
+Mental health and well-being is coordinated by the Senior Leadership Team. anger management emotional wellbeing friendship dynamics Risk assessments using the Aspire model are carried out to actively support pupils accessibility, ensure Additional support for pupils can be requested from CAMHS Social Care Dreadnought Aspire Trust School Penhaligans Friends Music therapy

-- Themed assemblies are used to promote awareness of important issues. - Weekly Jigsaw lessons include all pupils which is an integrated scheme of learning for personal, social, health education with particular emphasis on emotional literacy, mental health, smsc and spiritual development with a strong emphasis on emotional literacy and nurturing mental health as the necessary underpinnings for learning a mindful approach to PSHE. - Bereavement counselling is available from Penhaligon's Friends. - Resilience is promoted through competitive sporting events available to all where appropriate. - The School Nurse Service is available through parental referral. - Mixed ability peer support is integrated into lesson plans where appropriate. - Risk assessments and safety policies are in place to ensure all children are safe within school.
+- Whole school Trauma Informed approaches are used to support social, emotional and wellbeing concerns. - Disagreements and bullying are dealt with by staff immediately and reported to class teachers. - Themed assemblies are used to promote awareness of important issues. - Weekly Jigsaw lessons include all pupils which is an integrated scheme of learning for personal, social, health education with particular emphasis on spiritual, moral, social and cultural development (SMSC), with a strong emphasis on emotional literacy and nurturing mental health, as the necessary underpinnings for learning a mindful approach to PSHE. - Bereavement counselling is available from Penhaligon's Friends. - Resilience is promoted through competitive sporting events available to all where appropriate. - The School Nurse Service is available through parental referral.

-support pupils accessibility, ensure their health, well-being and emotional needs are supported when required.

-- Fun Fit is targeted to help children with coordination difficulties. - Teacher or TA support for children who are experiencing emotional issues.
-This may take to form of small group circle time or activities inspired by a TIS approach. - Time to Talk programme. - Children identified through the Motional comprehensive screening as having a specific need can have therapuatic intervention as a group, delivered by a Mental Health Practitioner.
+- their health, well-being and emotional needs are supported when required. - Fun Fit is targeted to help children with coordination difficulties. - Teacher or TA support for children who are experiencing emotional issues.
+This may take to form of small group circle time or activities inspired by a TIS approach. - FRIENDS programme - Children identified through the Motional comprehensive screening as having a specific need can have therapeutic intervention as a group, delivered by a Mental Health Practitioner.

-- Music therapy

 - Barnardos

 - Action for Children

 - Speech and Language Therapy

 - Behaviour Support Services

 - Autistic Spectrum Disorder Team

 - Physical Disabilities Team

 - Educational Occupational Therapy

 - Family Support Service

 - Pupils with specific medical conditions have individual health care plans.

-- Some children with specific needs may have Draw and Talk therapy.
+- Draw and Talk therapy.

 - A licenced Trauma Informed Schools (TIS) practitioner is able to deliver personalised intervention to further support children's Emotional, Social and Mental Health.